klinquist/tf-aws-s3-cf-template/README.md

 ### Editing your web page

 Simply commit your changes to the "_site" folder and push to github.
 The github action will automatically deploy your changes to the S3 bucket and invalidate the CloudFront cache.
 Your changes should be live in a few minutes.

+### Undoing everything!

+This repo contains a shell script called `./destroy-all.sh` which will:
+* Remove everything from the S3 buckets
+* Run 'terraform destroy' to remove all terraform-managed resources
+* Delete the hosted zone from Route53
+* Delete the github repo